mhausenblas/katacoda-scenarios/kubed-sh_hotreload/step1.md

 `kubed-sh`{{execute}}

-Now we created a second terminal session and launch `vi` in it to edit one of the scripts:
+Now we create a second terminal session and launch `vi` in it to edit a script called `test.js`:

 `cd kubed-sh/tc/node/`{{execute T2}}
 `vi test.js`{{execute T2}}